MikeDigitize/JSFundamentals/README.md

 What actually happens behind the scenes is not the same as using bind however.
 In fact the binding of this does not happen at all in a fat arrow function.
 There is no <code>this</code> in a fat arrow, so context remains that of its parent.

 ### Summary
-<code>this</code> in JavaScript is a reference to a function's execution context.
-It is dynamic in nature and is set at runtime, not during compilation.
+Context or <code>this</code> in JavaScript is a reference to a function's execution context.
+It is dynamic in nature and set at runtime, not during compilation.
 Context is defined organically either as the call site of the function or by using a constructor function, or set explicitly through the use of call, apply, bind and fat arrow functions.

 ## Closures
-Understanding closures is something that can only really be done after understanding lexical scoping.
+Understanding closures is something that can only really be done when aware of how lexical and dynamic scoping in JavaScript work.
 Take the following example:

 ```javascript
 function bar() {